WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 * We do not provide a security audit of the source code.
 * We do not approve of the security of any wallet.
-* We do not guarantee that your version of the wallet is verified to match the public code.
+* We do not guarantee that your version of the wallet is verified to match the public code or the version that we investigated.